Murder of Martha Moxley: Trial

 In June 1998, a rarely invoked one-man grand jury was convened to review the evidence of the case.
 After an eighteen-month investigation, it was decided there was enough evidence to charge Michael Skakel with murder.
 On January 9, 2000, an arrest warrant was issued for an unnamed juvenile for Moxley's murder.
-Skakel surrendered to authorities later that day.
+Michael Skakel surrendered to authorities later that day.
 He was released shortly thereafter on $500,000 bail.
 On March 14, Skakel was arraigned for murder in a juvenile court, since he was 15 years old at the time of Moxley's murder.
-On January 31, 2001, a judge ruled that Skakel would be tried as an adult.
+On January 31, 2001, a judge ruled for Skakel to be tried as an adult.

 Skakel's trial began on May 7, 2002, in Norwalk, Connecticut.
 He was represented by attorney Michael Sherman.
 Skakel's alibi was that at the time of the murder he was at his cousin's house.
 During the trial, the jury heard part of a taped book proposal, which included Skakel speaking about masturbating in a tree on the night of the murder – possibly the same tree under which Moxley's body was found the next morning.
 In the book proposal, Skakel did not admit to committing the murder.
 Prosecutors took words from the book proposal and overlaid them on graphic images of Moxley's dead body in a computerized, multimedia presentation shown to jurors during closing arguments.
 In the audiotape, Skakel said that he was afraid he might have been seen the previous night "jerking off", and had panicked.
 Though the jury heard the whole tape, during the closing arguments the prosecutor did not play the portion of the audiotape in which Skakel had said "jerking off", giving the impression that he was confessing to the murder.

 On June 7, 2002, Skakel was found guilty of murdering Moxley and was sentenced to 20 years to life in prison.
 He was assigned to the Garner Correctional Institution in Newtown, Connecticut.

 The prosecutors' use of the multimedia presentation during closing arguments was included in Skakel's initial appeal.
 In their brief responding to that appeal, the prosecution argued: